Buwoo/IS4302-Ticketmaster/README.md

 <br><br/>

 **4. Primary sale (using TicketMaster)**

+using customer A:
-- using customer A, getTicketPrice(1) gives 100
+- getTicketPrice(1) gives 100
-- using customer A, key in value 90, buyTicket(1), "Insufficient ETH to purchase ticket" error, Show how need to put enough ethers to purchase
+- key in value 90, buyTicket(1), "Insufficient ETH to purchase ticket" error, Show how need to put enough ethers to purchase
-- using customer A, key in value 100, buyTicket(1), successful purchase
+- key in value 100, buyTicket(1), successful purchase
 - findOwner(1, 1) will give customer A address
-- using customer A, key in value 100, buyTicket(1), "No tickets for sale" error, Showcase what happens if no more tickets for sale
+- key in value 100, buyTicket(1), "No tickets for sale" error, Showcase what happens if no more tickets for sale
-- using customer A, buyTicket(3), "Invalid Category Number given" error
+- buyTicket(3), "Invalid Category Number given" error

+using customer B:
-- using customer B, key in value 22, buyTicket(2), successful purchase
+- key in value 22, buyTicket(2), successful purchase
 <br><br/>

 **5. Secondary sale (using TicketMarketplace)**